Temple Family History

 The Temple name is generally Anglo-Saxon and most likely to have originated from a family that lived close to the Temple.
 The name is first found in Cheshire, and are said to be tied to Loefric, the Saxon Earl of Chester, who died in 1057, before the Conquest.

-- "Notable Men of Tennessee" by Mary B. Temple
+- Temple, Mary B. "Notable Men of Tennessee" (Especially the introduction)

 There are several variations of the family crest or coat of arms for this family name.
 We've chosen one to show here but realize it is probably not appropriate to associate it with later generations of the family.